POLICIES, PROCEDURES, & GUIDELINES

 - Church unavailable.

-- Several families absent which results in low attendance.
+- Families absent which results in low attendance.

 J. Board of Directors & Leadership

-- Duties of additional board approved position of Education Director: Elected in even number years.
-Chair Education Committee (if committee exists).
+- Volunteer Coordinator: Chair Education Committee (if committee exists).
 Oversee preparation of class schedule and registration, maintain classroom disciplinary records, and act as liaison between teachers and the board.
-The Education Director shall perform all other duties as may be prescribed by the Board of Directors.
+The Volunteer Director shall perform all other duties as may be prescribed by the Board of Directors.

 K. Safety & Security